Questions to Explore Before You Meet with Your Estate Planning Attorney

 In order to craft an estate plan that addresses your goals and concerns, it’s important for the attorney to have an in-depth understanding of your entire financial life and family situation.
 During your initial meeting, the attorney’s goal is to get to know you and understand your unique needs.
 Your challenge is to communicate what is important to you.

 To get the most out of your time, prepare for the meeting by jotting down all the questions you have about the estate planning process and the decisions you will need to make.
-You may wish to use the following questions as a starting point.
+You may wish to use the following questions from these five suggested topics as a starting point:

 - How do you wish your wealth to benefit your heirs?

 - Would you like to leave assets to any family members other than your children (grandchildren, siblings, nieces, nephews)?
 What about special friends or your community?

 - Do you wish to provide for specific gifts or bequests?

 - Do you wish to put controls in place to determine when, why, and how much your beneficiaries receive, or would you prefer to give your trustee complete discretion to make decisions?
 Or maybe your wishes fall somewhere in the middle?

 - Would you like to benefit any family members during your life?

 - Do you have any children with special needs?
 If so, do you have specific concerns regarding their care?
 Who would be a good fit as a guardian, if necessary?